dialtoneuk/easymediaplayer/notes.md

 [Easy MediaPlayer] Now playing 'Boards Of Canada - 5.9.78' submitted by Lyds.

 ```

-* Add versioning to presets and warn a user if they are using older presets
 * Are you sure box?
 If yes do console command, if no, do not.
 * !Play argument url parsing so can just put direct link to media
 * implement a changelog